Fenerator/BilingualLanguageModelPreTraining/README.md

 ## Approaches

-- Using Facebook's original code: Pre-training in the same way as XLM-R with MLM and TLM [here](https://github.com/facebookresearch/xlm#ii-cross-lingual-language-model-pretraining-xlm)
+- Using Facebook's original code: Pre-training in the same way as XLM-R with MLM and TLM [here](https://github.com/facebookresearch/xlm#train-your-own-xlm-model-with-mlm-or-mlmtlm)
 - using Huggingface: Pre-training of language model (monolingual only): [here](https://huggingface.co/blog/how-to-train)

-## Corpi
+## Corpora

 ### Languages